Saved from war, Bosnian trove of books finds new home

 The most precious were placed in the vault of the central bank.
 On equipment brought in through a tunnel beneath the city airport, Jahic microfilmed scores of Arabic, Persian, Turkish and Bosnian scripts - priceless testimony to the rich and turbulent history of the Balkans.

 Two decades later, the works are together again.
-Funded by a $9 million donation by the government of Qatar, the library holds 25,000 manuscripts from across the Islamic world.
+Funded by a $9 million (5.4 million pounds) donation by the government of Qatar, the library holds 25,000 manuscripts from across the Islamic world.

 ETHNIC DIVISIONS